 - FE Colleges and training providers: 4

 In 2017 the Humber LEP secured ESIF funding to support a further 50 institutions towards gaining the standard.
 C&K Careers is working with these institutions to support them towards an assessment by June 2018.
-Evidence for this submission was gained from using completed assessments to demonstrate how our standard meets the Quality in Careers Standard criteria.

 The Humber Gold Standard consists of 8 modules/criteria: